Understanding Location Tracking

 Location Tracking via SendRoutingInfoForSM

-Python script using SigPloit to track a subscriber's location
+Python script using SigPloit framework to track a subscriber's location

 from sigploit.ss7.tracking import sendRoutingInfoForSM